Flat Fee Landlord

 This process takes time — typically 3–5 business days from complete application to decision.
 That investment is what separates a sub-1% eviction rate from the industry average.
 The day of vacancy spent waiting for a properly screened applicant is almost always cheaper than the month of problems an inadequately screened applicant creates.

 At Flat Fee Landlord, this process runs the same way for every applicant on every property we manage.
 It's why 2,000+ tenants placed translates to a sub-1% eviction rate.
 Get a free rental analysis to see what professional placement costs for your property.
+Learn more about our tenant placement service, read our landlord reviews, or check our guarantees that back up our screening results.

 • 2,000+